Beverley Brown – Interim Digital Content Director

 - Courses completed: OU/Innovate Finance FinTech, the disruption and innovation of financial services and RIBA Certificate in Project Management

-- I am a contributing writer on a diverse range of topics including multilingual content management, content consistency and measurement
+- I am a contributing writer on a diverse range of topics including multilingual content management, content consistency, terminology and measurement

 I am an advocate of ‘Global-Always’; developing products with the global market in mind to allow for intuitive and fluent translation and localisation of content in heavily regulated industries, embedding best practice qualitative and quantitative measures in the content creation process.